-The proposal will not cause excessive harm to the amenity of neighbouring dwellings.
+The proposal has an acceptable appearance and will not cause excessive harm to the amenity of neighbouring dwellings.
 Sufficient parking has been provided for this sustainable location and no objections have been raised by the Highways Authority in relation to highway safety.